Hyperliquid Flagged Address: What the High-Risk Warning Means

 "Your address has been flagged as high risk by a third-party screening tool.
 This frontend interface does not support connection to the Hyperliquid blockchain by high risk addresses.
 If you think this is an error, you can open a support ticket."

-For a focused line-by-line breakdown of the exact warning text, see the Hyperliquid high-risk address warning explanation.
-If your main question is whether withdrawal is still possible, start with the Hyperliquid withdrawal options guide.
+If you only want the warning text explained line by line, use the Hyperliquid high-risk address warning explanation.
+If your main question is whether a withdrawal path still exists, start with the Hyperliquid withdrawal options guide.

 What the Warning Means

-- Third-party screening signal: a risk analytics provider or compliance workflow has associated the address with a risk factor.
+• Third-party screening signal: an external risk-screening system has associated the address with a risk factor.

 A frontend restriction is not the same thing as confirmed asset loss.
-It also does not guarantee that every asset can be withdrawn immediately.
-The correct next step is to verify the account state instead of relying on assumptions.
+It also does not mean every visible balance can move immediately.
+The useful next step is to check the account state instead of guessing from the warning alone.

 Common reasons an address may be flagged